mmistakes/made-mistakes-jekyll/src/_posts/articles/2008-04-06-using-rasterbator.md

   teaser: /assets/images/owl-rasterbator-teaser.jpg
   thumbnail: /assets/images/rasterbator-thumb.jpg
 tags: [poster, Rasterbator, time lapse, tech geek]
+last_modified_at: 2017-09-08T09:15:00-04:00
 ---

 A few weekends ago I decided to cover one of the walls in the office with a large poster.
 I've toyed around with black and white rasterbated images before, but I really wanted to see how well a full color one would look.
 My office walls are a lime green color and I figured something with dark greens would contrast nicely.
 Choosing a forest scene with a huge owl seemed right up my alley so I got to work on it's creation.

 ## The Process of Rasterbating

-Took some quick measurements of the wall's dimensions and uploaded the image to the [Rasterbator](http://arje.net/rasterbator").
-Got things cropped how I liked and outputted the 120 page <abbr title="portable document format">PDF</abbr> file.
+Took some quick measurements of the wall's dimensions and uploaded the image to the [Rasterbator](http://arje.net/rasterbator).
+Got things cropped how I liked and outputted the 120 page PDF file.
 The next 3 hours I spent trimming the white borders off of each page since my printer doesn't print to the edge.
 I think next time I do one of these I'm going to leave the borders... cutting these pages consistently was pretty hard.
 I tried using a trimmer with a rotary blade but the pages slide some regardless of the clamp thing.
 Oh well.

+*[PDF]: Portable Document Format

 ## Time Lapse Video